Network Solutions: History

-This was immediately followed by the departure of CEO Kelly, and other leadership.
-Large scale employee layoffs began the following day as well.
+This was immediately followed by the departure of CEO Kelly and other leadership.
+Large-scale employee layoffs began the following day as well.
 By December 31, 2011, over half of the office space in the Herndon, Virginia, headquarters had been vacated, and on March 31, 2012, the company's Belleville, Illinois, office was closed.

 In June 2020, Network Solutions revoked the domain name registration of two hate sites (VDARE and niggermania.com) after receiving a demand letter from the Lawyers’ Committee for Civil Rights Under Law, a civil rights organization.

+On April 24, 2025, Web.com announced its merger with Network Solutions, with the Web.com brand transitioning to operate under the Network Solutions name.
+This strategic consolidation is part of a broader initiative by their parent company, Newfold Digital, to streamline its portfolio of brands.
+Newfold Digital has undertaken similar integrations, merging brands such as iPage, HostMonster, FatCow, and JustHost into its leading web hosting provider, Bluehost.